sanyog2005/brain_tumorDetection_dip/README.md

 Small Filters: Uses 3x3 convolution filters, which helps in capturing fine details in images.

 Deep Network: Despite being deep, the network has a simple and uniform structure

+#cnn
+Convolutional Neural Networks (CNNs)
+CNNs are a specialized type of neural network designed to process and analyze visual data.
+They are particularly effective for image-related tasks.
+Here's how they work:

+Convolutional Layers: The core building block of a CNN is the convolutional layer.
+This layer applies a set of filters (kernels) to the input image, creating feature maps that highlight specific patterns like edges, textures, or colors.

+Pooling Layers: These layers reduce the spatial dimensions of the feature maps, effectively downsampling the data to make the network more computationally efficient and reduce overfitting.
+The most common pooling operation is max pooling.

+Fully Connected Layers: After several convolutional and pooling layers, the output is flattened and fed into fully connected layers (similar to traditional neural networks).
+These layers help in making the final classification or prediction.

+Activation Functions: Non-linear activation functions (like ReLU) are applied after each convolutional layer to introduce non-linearity, enabling the network to learn complex patterns.

+Training with Backpropagation: CNNs are trained using backpropagation, where the network adjusts the weights and biases of the filters based on the error between the predicted output and the actual output.